Television in Bangladesh: Rise of satellite television

-After the fall of the Hasina government
+Post-July revolution

 During the quota reform protests, the headquarters of Bangladesh Television was subject to an arson attack and was vandalized on 18 July 2024, forcing the network to cease transmissions temporarily, although it resumed transmissions the following day.
-Shortly after the resignation of prime minister Sheikh Hasina on 5 August 2024, several television channels, primarily ones that are news-oriented, were attacked and vandalized, including Ekattor TV, DBC News, Somoy TV, Independent Television etc. Later on, eight television channels were forced off the air as a result of the attacks, although they have resumed transmissions over time.
+Shortly after the resignation of prime minister Sheikh Hasina on 5 August 2024, several television channels, primarily ones that are news-oriented, were attacked and vandalized, including previously Awami League-linked outlets Ekattor TV, DBC News, Somoy TV and Independent Television.
+Later on, eight television channels were forced off the air as a result of the attacks, although they have resumed transmissions over time.
 On 8 August 2024, Dhaka Reporters Unity demanded immediate reinstation of all unjustly closed media outlets in Bangladesh, which included the television channels shut down under the Awami League government, while condemning the attacks on television channels.
 On the same day, the defunct Diganta Television was allowed to broadcast again and is slated to return to the air soon.

 On 18 September 2024, Information and Broadcasting Adviser Nahid Islam stated that it is no longer necessary for privately owned television channels to broadcast the two o'clock news bulletin of Bangladesh Television, which was mandated for a long time.
 The High Court of Bangladesh later suspended the order of shutting down CSB News on 23 September, allowing the channel to return to broadcasting.
+The broadcasts of Gaan Bangla were suspended by the Bangladesh Satellite Company Limited on 11 December 2024 for failing to pay dues.
 BTV World was replaced by BTV News, BTV's news-oriented channel, on 31 December 2024.
 On 7 October 2025, the Ministry of Information and Broadcasting revealed that the interim government gave approval to two new television channels, Next TV and Live TV, on 24 June and 14 July respectively.
+Islamic TV, Bangladesh's first and only religious television channel, resumed broadcasting in late January 2026, after being off-air for almost thirteen years.
+This was followed by Channel 1 as a news television channel on 27 April 2026.
+As of June 2026, there are a total of 59 licensed television channels in Bangladesh, 55 of which are privately owned with no-objection certificates, according to Information and Broadcasting Minister Zahir Uddin Swapon.